-Most people don’t like to have to fix things, there is a lot of inconvenience.
+Most people don’t like to have to fix things, there is a lot of inconveniences.
 Here is my advice – Don’t do anything until you make a plan.
-Sit down and put a pen to paper and look at the amount of work you are going to do and figure out with the return on investment is.
+Sit down and put a pen to paper and look at the amount of work you are going to do and figure out what the return on investment is.

-You have a house with really old carpet.
+You have a house with a really old carpet.
 You could:

 A) Spend $2,000 and put new carpet throughout.
 It can really make the house look fresh with just some nice, new mid-grade carpet.
 However, if all of the houses in the neighborhood have wood floors, then that $2,000 may have not actually added any value.

 B) Spend $10,000 on new wood floors.
 This can add desirability to your house, and make it appear to be better quality than what it actually is.
 However, if the rest of your house needed to be fully remodeled, you may not even increase the value of your home by the $10,000 you spent.